Sankalpsp21/Sankalpsp21/README.md

 ## 🚀 About Me

 🎓 I am Sankalp Patil, a **Full Stack Web Developer** and a Student at Oregon State University.
-I am pursuing my Bachelor's in **Computer Science & Engineering** and will graduate in Spring 2025.
+I am pursuing my Bachelor's in **Computer Science & Engineering** and will graduate in Fall 2025.

 👨‍💻 I am enthusiastic about learning new technology!
 Over the past 2 years, I taught myself **Next.js**, **GraphQL**, **Micro-Frontend Architecture** and **Mobile Development**.
 I also work as a part-time Software Developer at [CASS](https://cass.oregonstate.edu/).